 Bonding requirements vary by state.
 Some states require bonding before you can even register your business or purchase insurance.
 Even if it’s optional in your state, you should still get bonded.
 Why?

-Purchasing a pet sitting bond is an excellent business practice.
+Purchasing a pet-sitting bond is an excellent business practice.
 Being bonded helps assure potential clients that you’re trustworthy and you won’t abuse your access to their home or the well-being of a family member.

 TIP: If you have employees, you should obtain a fidelity bond to protect you as a business owner.
-This type of bond covers you against any losses resulting from dishonest acts by your dog walking staff.
+This type of bond protects you against any losses resulting from dishonest acts by your dog walking staff.

 All dog walking policies include general dog walking liability insurance, which helps you with the cost of legal claims against you from injuries or damages sustained by a third party during your business operations.
 Features of this coverage can include the following.

 A common feature of general liability insurance, medical coverage reimburses your costs for medical bills and medical treatment associated with people sustaining injuries by a dog in your care.